mich3lam/AutoLevelUp/README.md

 # AutoLevelUp
 Updated AutoLevelUp

-Updated Version of https://github.com/ndd305/Lsharp AutoLevelUp.

-Credits to ndd305 for the original code.

 ALL champions sequels have been updated to highest winrate from champion.gg [6.6 Patch]

 All missing champions added: